 MiFID, or the Markets in Financial Instruments Directive, has presented European financial institutions with a vast array of challenges.
 One of these is the relationship with and definition of Introducing Brokers, or IBs.
-The real question is whether all member company affiliates must be classified as IBs.
+The real question is whether all member company affiliates must be classified as Introducing Brokers.

 Financial trading companies have been working with IBs for many years.
 However, with the introduction of the new financial regulations proposed by MiFID II, those relationships will be subjected to review.
 If a financial trading enterprise has been using IBs for their EU and UK clients, then adjustments may be required.